girover/javaFxValdation/README.md

 	TextField age;
 ```
 #### digits_max:*value*
-The field under validation must be a numeric value containing only digits and must not exceed the given value.  [:arrow_up:](#all-available-rules)
+The field under validation must be a numeric value containing only digits and must not exceed the given length.  [:arrow_up:](#all-available-rules)

 ```java
 	@Rules(field = "phone", rules = "digits_max:10")
 	TextField phone;
 ```
 #### digits_min:*value*
-The field under validation must be a numeric value containing only digits and must not be less than the given value.  [:arrow_up:](#all-available-rules)
+The field under validation must be a numeric value containing only digits and must not be less than the given length.  [:arrow_up:](#all-available-rules)

 ```java
 	@Rules(field = "phone", rules = "digits_min:6")
 	TextField phone;
 ```
 #### length:*value*
-The field under validation must have a length equal to the given value.  [:arrow_up:](#all-available-rules)
+The field under validation must have a length equal to the given length.  [:arrow_up:](#all-available-rules)

 ```java
 	@Rules(field = "username", rules = "length:8")